-Mike talks about a good work-out routine for strengthening legs.
+Mike, who lifts weights a lot, talks about a good work-out routine for strengthening legs.

 Mike: Well, you should do your legs because you should get a full body workout because if you just do one part of your body it affect the other parts of your body as well, so you need to be balanced.

 Todd: OK, so I'm convinced.
 I'm gonna work on my legs.
 What's the most basic exercise I should do?

 Mike: I think you should start off squatting.
 That's where you put... make sure you have a squat rack, and you put the bar behind your head on your shoulders and you just squat as if you are sitting on a bench and come back up.

 Todd: Now often I see guys in the gym that do that.
 They have the big weight belt.
 Do I need to get a weight belt?